-This publication by Olga Gladkikh reflects on the rich experience gathered over the past decade of using a co-operative inquiry methodology at Coady Institute.
+This publication reflects on the rich experience gathered over the past decade of using a co-operative inquiry methodology at Coady Institute.
 It describes the evolution of the adult learning process and identifies some of the key learnings drawn from participants and Coady staff.
 It is designed primarily for adult educators, especially those working in university contexts.

 This (continually evolving) resource is intended to serve two primary purposes:

 - To inform potential Coady youth participants and partners about the work we do, and